TDahlmann/canpp/README.md

 ![Main screen](doc/screens/graph.jpg)

 ## Traces
 CAN traces can be generated, imported and replayed (*.asc format).
+Import and replay is possible with BLF files too (*.blf).

 ## CAN transmit